pachyderm/docs/content/latest/enterprise/auth/authentication/activate-auth.md

 ---
 ## Before You Start

-- You must be using [Pachyderm Enterprise](../../../) to set up authentication and authorization.
+- You must be using [Enterprise](../../../) to set up authentication and authorization.

 ## Activate User Access Management